 Updated April 2013

 Throwing curveballs has been suggested as a risk factor, but the existing research does not support this concern.
-However, a youth pitcher may not have enough physical development, neuromuscular control, and proper coaching instruction to throw a curveball with good mechanics.
+However, an adolescent pitcher may not have enough physical development, neuromuscular control, and proper coaching instruction to throw a curveball with good mechanics.
 Throwing curveballs too early may be counter-productive, leading to arm fatigue as well as limiting the youth's ability to master fastball mechanics.

-Thus, the recommendations for preventing injuries in youth baseball pitchers are:
+Thus, the recommendations for preventing injuries in adolescent baseball pitchers are:

 - Watch and respond to signs of fatigue (such as decreased ball velocity, decreased accuracy, upright trunk during pitching, dropped elbow during pitching, or increased time between pitches).
-If a youth pitcher complains of fatigue or looks fatigued, let him rest from pitching and other throwing.
+If an adolescent pitcher complains of fatigue or looks fatigued, let him rest from pitching and other throwing.

 - No overhead throwing of any kind for at least 2-3 months per year (4 months is preferred).
 No competitive baseball pitching for at least 4 months per year.

 - Do not pitch more than 100 innings in games in any calendar year.

 - Follow limits for pitch counts and days rest.

 - Avoid pitching on multiple teams with overlapping seasons.